Magma (character): Other versions

-Ultimate Magma is featured as a former mutant prisoner of Camp: Angel and joined Kitty Pryde's resistance in the Ultimate Marvel title, Ultimate Comics: X-Men.
+Many alternate versions of Magma have appeared throughout the character's publication history.
+In Age of Apocalypse, Magma is an assassin working for Apocalypse until she is killed by Weapon X. In Age of X-Man, Magma is a stunt coordinator at Studio X. In Days of Future Past, Magma and Sunspot become the Chief Arbitrators of the Lords Cardinal and create an idyllic state for mutants, while regular humans are left to fend for themselves.
+In the Ultimate Marvel universe, Magma is a former mutant prisoner of Camp: Angel and joined Kitty Pryde's resistance.
 She is later seen as part of a re-formed X-Men team, looking to leave Manhattan because Galactus is attacking.
 However, the entire X-Men team is recruited by S.H.I.E.L.D. who need mainly Kitty, Magma is seen later defending Utopia against militia members.